Bitcoin (₿) is a virtual decentralised cryptographic currency.

-As with any other payment method you will be expected to verify that you residing in the country and that you are over 18.
+Despite the freedoms of Bitcoin, licensed casinos will still need you to verify that you reside in the country and that you are over 18 before they can accept any sort of payment from you.
 When opening an account with a bank card this is often easier as the bookie can cross check your name and address against details held with your bank.
-With Bitcoin you will need to send in additional verification documents, but you need to do this with other payment forms such as PayPal too.
+With Bitcoin, you will need to send in additional verification documents, but you need to do this with other payment forms such as PayPal too.
 Read our ID and verification article for more about this.

 As far as I know Bitcoin is legal in all jurisdictions.
 Some countries severely limit the use of Bitcoin (e.g. Russia) although these countries also tend to restrict all foreign currency use.
-Bitcoin, like any other currency, can be used for criminal activities and has in fact was mislabelled in its early years as a currency for crime.
-Bitcoin is in actual fact a great tool in fighting crime, especially cybercrime.
-Bitcoin cannot be counterfeited, transactions are irreversible and is secured against loss by the Blockchain.
+Bitcoin, like any other currency, can be used for criminal activities and in fact was mislabelled in its early years as a currency for crime.
+In reality, Bitcoin is a great tool in fighting crime, especially cybercrime.
+Bitcoin cannot be counterfeited, transactions are irreversible and it is secured against loss by the Blockchain.

-Earnings made in Bitcoin are subject to tax just as with any other payment medium.
-If using Bitcoin to gamble however this isn't a concern anyway as you don't pay tax on winnings in the UK.
+Earnings made in Bitcoin are subject to tax just as with any other payment medium, but if using Bitcoin to gamble this isn’t a concern as you don’t pay tax on winnings in the UK anyway.

 Bitcoin Sign Up Bonus and Free Bets